 InSAR: Liu, postdoc

-Both Shen and Liu have involved in the SCEC CGM project, and worked actively to produce campaign GPS and InSAR time series for a unified California geodetic deformation model.
+Shen, Liu and Bürgmann have been involved in the SCEC CGM project, and will continue to work actively to produce campaign GPS and InSAR time series for a unified California geodetic deformation models.
 They will continue to collaborate with the SCEC CGM colleagues, and acquire the most updated and complete data sets whenever possible for this project.

 Postseismic viscoelastic deformation modeling

-Liu, Burgmann, postoc
+Liu, Burgmann, postdoc

+Informed by the large body of prior modeling studies of postseismic deformation in the Mojave Desert (section 1), we will carefully examine the impact of the improved characterization of pre-earthquake and postseismic deformation (section 2.2) and the improved spatio-temporal resolution of postseismic deformation enabled by InSAR (section 2.3) on the determination of the rheologic architecture of the lithosphere in the region.

 …